HarshCasper/Rotten-Scripts/WhatsappSmsBomber/README.md

 ```
 - Install Python 3.6 or above from the [Official Website](https://www.python.org/downloads/)
-- Run ** pip install selenium ** in your cmd terminal to install Selenium.
+- Run "pip install selenium" in your cmd terminal to install Selenium.
-- Download the chrome webdriver from the above Url and place that in ** C:\WebDriver\bin **.
+- Download the chrome webdriver from the above Url and place that in  "C:\WebDriver\bin".
 - Create the WebDriver and bin folder and place your downloaded file and add that to your path in enviroment variable.
 - Clone the repo in your local machine.
 - Run the program.Enjoy